swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

     /// An array of regions matching the specified categories. public static func isoRegions(ofCategory category: Category) -> [Locale.Region]

-    /// The category of the region.
-    public var category: Category { get }
+    /// The category of the region, if any. public var category: Category? { get }

     /// An array of the sub-regions, matching the specified category of the region.
     /// If `category` is higher in the hierarchy than `self`, returns an empty array.